 So what can you do with a master’s degree in psychology?

-The field of psychology has many real-world, professional applications—most of which promote positive change in our society—and a master’s in psychology from a reputable psychology master’s program will prepare you for them.
+The field of psychology has many real-world, professional applications—most of which promote positive change in our society—and a MS in Psychology from a reputable online university will prepare you for them.

 Here’s just a sampling of careers paths available to those with a master’s degree in psychology:

-If you decide to enroll in a psychology master’s program, you can choose a specialization for your master’s in psychology that will help prepare you for a career once you graduate.
+If you decide to enroll in a psychology master’s program, you can choose a specialization for your MS in Psychology that will help prepare you for a career once you graduate.

 Interested in getting your master’s degree in psychology?
-Explore Walden’s comprehensive psychology master’s program.
+Explore Walden’s comprehensive MS in Psychology program.